united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 - Light Barrier
 - Button Bar

-With the help of Sensorconnect, different sensors can be connected quickly and easily via an IFM gateway.
+With the help of Sensorconnect, sensors can be connected quickly and easily via an IFM gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](https://docs.umh.app/docs/concepts/mqtt/).

 *1. Connect Sensors*